Program Planning and Registration

 Excess Units/Enrollment Restrictions Postbaccalaureate/Graduate.
 To enroll in 17 or more units, master's degree students must demonstrate a cumulative GPA of 3.0 or better; credential students must demonstrate a minimum GPA equivalent to the admission standards of their individual credential program.
 However, if the credential program requires enrollment in graduate-level (200-series) coursework, the students must demonstrate a 3.0 GPA or better.
 Second baccalaureate/second undergraduate major/nonobjective students may enroll in 19 units if they possess a GPA of 2.5; 3.0 for 20-22 units.
 Graduate-level (200-series) courses are unavailable to second baccalaureate/major and nonobjective students.

 Adding/Dropping Courses.
-After initial registration, a student may continue to add classes up through the tenth day of instruction without permission.
+After initial registration, a student may continue to add open classes up through the tenth day of instruction without permission.
 After the tenth day of instruction and through the 20th day of instruction, all adds require permission from the instructor or the department.
 After the official census date (20th day of instruction) adding is no longer allowed.

 A student may drop a course without permission up through the 15th day of instruction.
 From the 16th day to the 19th day of instruction, dropping a course requires the signatures of the instructor and the chair of the department on a Drop/Withdrawal Form, but no record is registered in the transcript.
 After the 20th day of instruction, a student may drop a course for a serious and compelling reason that makes it impossible for the student to complete course requirements.
 A serious and compelling reason is defined as an unexpected condition that is not present prior to enrollment in the course that unexpectedly arises and interferes with a student's ability to attend class meetings and/or complete course requirements.
 The reason must be acceptable to and verified by the instructor of record and the department chair in which the course is offered.
 The condition must be stated in writing on the appropriate form.
 The student must provide documentation that substantiates the condition.
 Failing or performing poorly in a class is not an acceptable serious and compelling reason within the university policy, nor is dissatisfaction with the subject matter, class or instructor.